alexdiliberto/css-negater/README.md

 # or, if you get prompted for a password
 ssh -i ./id_deploy deploy@ally.2013.nodeknockout.com
 ssh -i ./id_deploy root@ally.2013.nodeknockout.com

+# As root
+vim /etc/service/serverjs/run

+# Add the --harmony_proxies flag to the run script.
 ~~~

 Read more about this setup [on our blog][deploying-nko].